tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 **NOTE**

-there's a good chance that this error has nothing to do with creating too many concurrent connections - Elixir should support much more concurrent connections than are currently created.
+there's a good chance that this error has nothing to do with creating too many concurrent connections (and consequently using connection pool wouldn't help) - Elixir supports much more concurrent connections than are currently created.

 <https://elixirforum.com/t/odd-slowdowns-with-concurrent-https-requests-http-client-concurrency/1221/7>: